 In most cases, employer-offered group life insurance is not portable—meaning that coverage will not go with you when you change jobs.
 However, if you are able to port your group policy to an individual term life policy, rates will likely be higher than your original premium.

 You can convert your group policy into an individual one

-You might be able to switch your group life insurance coverage to an individual policy if you leave your job and want to keep the same insurer.
-But this option likely comes with a rate hike, because conversion premiums tend to be higher than premiums for comparable individual policies that you can shop for on your own or with an agent.
+You might also be able to convert your group life insurance coverage to an individual whole life policy if you leave your job.
+But this option will also come with a higher rate because conversion premiums tend to be higher than premiums for group policies.

 Should you get life insurance through your job?